 - Follow weather forecasts for the area and be prepared when a major snowstorm is forecast.

 - Remove vehicles parked on the street before and during snow removal operations, even if you are dealing with a contractor for the driveway to your property.
 If you can put your vehicle in your garage, do so.

-- Remind your contractor to contact the City to find out when our snow removal operations will take place.
+- Remind your contractor that the City is now contacting private snow removal contractors by email to notify them of the start of our snow removal operations.
 This way, you will avoid having to re-clear your entrance.